belli29/furnitart/README.md

 - Availability
 - Delivery problems
 Some products can only be delivered to Ireland .
-On top of it delivery to Ireland is also chepar compared to EU countries.
+On top of it, delivery to Ireland is also cheaper compared to EU countries.
 Obviously the information about a possible delivery problem and about delivery fees had to be constant during the whole purchasing process.
 In order to achieve that I decided to use as a reference the delivery saved in the use profile.
 In case of anonymous user I have decided to assume he/she is not from Ireland.
 This was made possible through the use of session variable and template tagging.
-At the same time user had to be given the possiblity to change deliver address at checkout.
+At the same time user had to be given the possiblity to change delivery address at checkout.
-I had then to create a new session variable that reflected this choice. ser choice had to be considered more relevant than saved delivery address at checkout stage.
-Although saved delivery adrres had to be considered more relevant in case of following purchasse during the same session.
+I had then to create a new session variable that reflected this choice.
+User choice had to be considered more relevant than saved delivery address at checkout stage.
+Although saved delivery address had to be considered more relevant in case of following purchasse during the same session.
 All the logic that assigned a specific delivery fee or detected  a delivery problem takes place inside the context file (bag).

 - Payment choice: Stripe and payment by PayPal invoice